-The easiest way to get around in Niagara Falls with kids
+The easiest way to get around in Niagara Falls with children

-How to save money on you Niagara Falls family trip
+How to save money on your Niagara Falls family trip

 Let’s face it: Niagara Falls is a tourist trap and takes advantage of the flocks of tourists that visit every day.
 To save yourself a bit of money it’s wise to do a bit of advance planning.

-There are many different attraction passes offered at a discount when purchased in advance for specific groups of attractions such as those listed below.
+There are a lot of different attraction passes offered at a discount when purchased in advance for specific groups of attractions such as those listed below.

 - Hornblower Niagara Cruises